News 2020: This year's funded projects have been chosen

-As URBIS FOUNDATION we are going to support a number of renewable energy projects in 2019.
+As URBIS FOUNDATION we are going to support a number of renewable energy projects in 2020.
 We were very happy to receive such a high amount of innovative and exciting project ideas, although that made the final decision more difficult for us.
-All in all, we are going to support eight different projects, seven in West and East Africa and one project in Eastern Europe.
+All in all, we are going to support eight different projects, five in West and East Africa and three projects in Eastern Europe.
 We are looking forward to a good cooperation and the implementation of the great project ideas!

 In East Africa

 Since 2006 the projects of the non-profit organisation RUDIA have been strengthening rural and urban development in Tanzania.
 The orgainsation supports local businesses covering their energy needs through sustainable sources.
 In this case, the organisation is planning to equip the fishmongers in the village of Kasulu with solar-powered refrigerators to keep their goods fresh and prevent food from being wasted.

 WODEG - women pro development group